tpt-research/thepublictransport-app/README.md

 [Blog](https://thepublictransport.de/blog)
 [Service Status](https://thepublictransport.de/status)

+## Contributing

+Please read our contributing guidelines to contribute to The Public Transport.

 ## License

 This project is licensed by the BSD-3-Clause license.
 Copyright hold by the "The Public Transport" team.